Dr Wen Lin

 - Lin W. OpenStreetMap in GIScience: experiences, research and applications.
 International Journal of Geographical Information Science 2016, 30(4), 823-824.

-- Lin W. Tracing Volunteered Geographic Information constructions in a contested terrain: A case of OpenStreetMap in China.
+- Lin W. Volunteered Geographic Information constructions in a contested terrain: A case of OpenStreetMap in China.
 Geoforum 2016.
-In Preparation.
+Submitted.